aosabook/500lines/ci/chapter.rst

 We must also give it the dispatcher address, so it may send it messages.
 When you start the repository observer, you can pass in the dispatcher's server address using the '--dispatcher-server' command line argument.
 If you do not pass it in, it will assume the default address of 'localhost:8888'.

 Once the repository observer file is invoked, it starts periodically checking the repository by invoking the poll() function.
 This function parses the command line arguments, and then kicks off an infinite while loop.
 The while loop is used to periodically check the repository for changes.
 The first thing it does is call the 'update_repo.sh' Bash file.
 Bash is used because we need to check file existence, create files, and use git, and using a shell script is the most direct and easy way to achieve this.
-Alternatively, python's 'os' built-in module can be used for accessing the file system, and GitPython from PyPI can be used for git access, and these will be operating system independent, but are more roundabout.
+Alternatively, there are cross-platform python packages you can use, like python's 'os' built-in module can be used for accessing the file system, and GitPython from PyPI can be used for git access, but they perform actions in a more roundabout way.

 The 'update_repo.sh' file is used to identify any new commits and let the repository observer know.
 It does this by noting what commit ID we are currently aware of, then pulls the repository, and checks the latest commit ID.
 If they match, no changes are made, so the repository observer doesn't need to do anything, but if there is a difference in the commit ID, then we know a new commit has been made.
 In this case, 'update_repo.sh' will create a file called .commit_id with the latest commit ID stored in it.